Ket people: Culture

 The shamans of the Ket people have been identified as practitioners of healing as well as other local ritualistic spiritual practices.
 Supposedly, there were several types of Ket shamans, differing in function (sacral rites, curing), power, and associated animals (deer, bear).
 Also, among Kets, (as with several other Siberian peoples such as the Karagas) there are examples of the use of skeleton symbolics.
 Hoppál interprets it as a symbol of shamanic rebirth, although it may also symbolize the bones of the loon (the helper animal of the shaman, joining the air and underwater worlds, just like the story of the shaman who traveled both to the sky and the underworld).
 The skeleton-like overlay represented shamanic rebirth among some other Siberian cultures as well.

 Today, the practice of shamanism has largely been abandoned.
 Monotheism has displaced the ideas of the shaman and shamanistic practices.
-Of great importance to Kets are dolls, described as "an animal shoulder bone wrapped in a scrap of cloth simulating clothing."
+Of great importance to Kets are spirit images, described as "an animal shoulder bone wrapped in a scrap of cloth simulating clothing."
 One adult Ket, who had been careless with a cigarette, said, "It's a shame I don't have my doll.
 My house burnt down together with my dolls."
-Kets regard their dolls as household deities, which sleep in the daytime and protect them at night.
+Kets regard their spirit images as household deities, which sleep in the daytime and protect them at night.

-Edward J. Vajda, a professor of Modern and Classical languages, spent a year in Siberia studying the Ket people, and found a relationship between the Ket language and the Na-Dene languages, of which Navajo is the most prominent and widely spoken.
+Edward J. Vajda, a professor of Modern and Classical languages, spent a year in Siberia studying the Ket people, and found a possible relationship between the Ket language and the Na-Dene languages, of which Navajo is the most prominent and widely spoken.